grepplabs/kafka-proxy/cmd/plugin-auth-ldap/README.md

 Setting the flag `--search-ldap` will search the user dn in LDAP, even if `--bind-dn` is not given.
 This is for LDAP installations that don't need a bind before allowing readonly actions.(and therefore don't have a readony user)

-If `--ldap-cacerts` is set, a (chain of) certificates in PEM format needed to verify the LDAP server's identity is read from the file given.
-If the flag ist not set, TLS verification will be skipped
+If `--ldap-ca-cert-file` is set, a (chain of) certificates in PEM format needed to verify the LDAP server's identity is read from the file given.
+If the flag ist not set, TLS verification can be skipped if `ldap-insecure-skip-verify` flag is true.